primaryobjects/AI-Programmer/README.md

 You can try pasting the above code into a Brainf*** [interpreter](http://www.iamcal.com/misc/bf_debug/).
 Click "Start Debugger", ignore the warnings, then click Run To Breakpoint.
 Note the output displays the word "hi".

-If we trim off the excess code, we get the following syntactically-valid code:
+If we trim off the excess code, we see the following syntactically-valid code:

 ```
 +[+++++-+>++>++-++++++<<]>++.[+.]
 ```

+## Hi!

 The AI successfully wrote a program to output "Hi!" after 4,559,681 generations in about 4 hours.
 More complex programs could likely be generated while using faster PCs.